The SEEP Network

 WHEN A GOOD IDEA DOESN'T A-MAIZE: GETTING SMALLHOLDER REPAYMENT RIGHT

 Speaker: Mike Warmington, Microfinance Partnerships Manager, One Acre Fund

 Session Description: One Acre Fund tested in-kind repayment using harvests in 2007.
 In theory, it would make repayment better for farmers; in practice, it was unsuccessful.
 Smallholder repayment can be a challenging consideration, and buyback programs, while appealing, need certain conditions to be successful.

 DIGITIZING GROUPS: HICCUPS TRANSLATING GOOD IDEAS ON PAPER INTO PRACTICE

 Speaker: Lisa Kienzle, Director of Financial Services, Grameen Foundation

 Session Description: We had it all: A compelling product.
 Tech expertise.
 VSLA access.
 A commercial partner committed given a viable business case, which we had...on paper.
 But translating paper to practice was tougher than planned.

 SAVINGS GROUPS WARNING!
 DESIGN FOR SUCCESS NOT FAILURE!

 Speaker: Guy Vanmeenen, Head Rural and Household Finance, FSD Zambia

 Session Description: Implementation of a Savings Groups Project requires a carefully planned sequence of activities before actual Savings Groups formation can start.
 Savings Groups outreach does not follow a linear path but is affected by the demonstration effect and seasonality.
-Come and join us to learn more about the J-curve in Savings Groups outreach, how to set realistic outreach targets, and have implementers and donors adopt them!

 DO YOU AND YOUR LIVESTOCK HAVE AN INSECURITY COMPLEX?